SeokguKim/seokgukim.github.io/README.md

 SeokguKim is a nickname made from chinese letter 錄, which is included in my actual name, Seungrok Lee.
 You can call me as Rock.

-I have a major in Business in University of Seoul, and interest in opreations research and computer programming.
+I have graduated from University of Seoul, and interest in opreations research and computer programming.

 I can understand intermediate English and Japanese, in addition to Korean.